Office of Pre-Health and Pre-Law Studies

 Saint Louis University's Pre-Health and Pre-Law Studies programs are administered through the Office of the Provost and meet the needs of students preparing for admission into schools dedicated to health or law professions.

-Students officially accepted by the Saint Louis University Office of Undergraduate Admission are eligible to begin a curriculum preparatory to pre-health or pre-law professions.
-Approximately 1,500 students (first-year students through seniors) are involved in the pre-professions curriculum.
+Students officially accepted by the SLU Office of Undergraduate Admission are eligible to begin a curriculum preparatory to pre-health or pre-law professions.
+Approximately 1,500 students (first-year students through seniors) are involved in the pre-professional curriculum.

 Pre-professional students major in an academic discipline in addition to completing the prerequisite curriculum requirements.